 Ventura Unified School District is currently piloting new Science textbooks and anticipates adopting new curriculum by the 2021-22 school year.
 In order to meet State requirements, the current textbooks are being supplemented with NGSS-aligned bridge supplemental materials.
-History-Social Science curriculum is scheduled to be piloted in the 2020-2021 year with adoption and implementation for the 2021-2022 school year.
-Currently, supplemental bridge materials are being used to support the implementation of the new History-Social Science state framework.
+History-Social Science curriculum is scheduled to be piloted in the 2020-2021 year with adoption and implementation for the 2021-2022

 Textbooks

+Percent of Pupils

+Who Lack Their Own

-From Most Percent of Pupils Who Lack Their Own Assigned Textbooks
+From Most Assigned Textbooks

 Year Recent State and/or Instructional

 Adopted Adoption?
 Publisher and Series Materials

 Reading/Language Arts

 2016 Yes Benchmark Education Company: Benchmark 0%

+Advanced

-2018 Yes Advanced My Big Day 0%
+2018 Yes My Big Day 0%

 Math

 2017 Yes Houghton Mifflin: Math Expressions 0%

 2018 Yes My Big Day 0%

 Science

 2008 Yes Pearson-Scott Foresman: California Science 0%

-Social Science
+Social Science ·

 2007 Yes Pearson-Scott Foresman: Our Communities 0%